ACCESS-NRI/model-deployment-template/README.md

 * `.provenance`: If components of a model are to be kept track of in the release provenance database, their package names must be added to this list.
 They will also be injected into the `spack.modules.tcl.default` section of the manifest.
 * `.injection`: If packages need to be injected automatically in the manifest, their package names must be added to this list.

+#### In `.github/CODEOWNERS`

+* By default, @CodeGat will be pinged for review for infrastructure changes.
+* Maintainers should set CODEOWNERs of the `spack.yaml` manifest to ensure all affected teams are consulted when changes are proposed to that file.

 #### In `spack.yaml`